Infertility to Healthy Baby

 - Hormone imbalances – usually male hormone (androgen) excess, estrogen dominance, poor or no progesterone production, excess pollutants acting like estrogen (xenoestrogens)

-- PCOS (polycystic ovarian syndrome) – leads to lack of ovulation (anovulation), poor egg maturation and hormone imbalances as described above
+- PCOS (polycystic ovarian syndrome) – leads to a lack of ovulation (anovulation), poor egg maturation and hormone imbalances as described above

 - Fibroids – benign growths that can protrude into the uterine cavity and prevent implantation of the fertilized egg

-- Endometriosis – lumps of uterine lining that have escaped the uterus and fixed themselves onto structures inside the abdominal cavity.
+- Endometriosis – lumps of the uterine lining that have escaped the uterus and fixed themselves onto structures inside the abdominal cavity.
 These growths can enlarge in response to increases in hormones and cause severe pain.
 They can also block ovaries and fallopian tubes leading to infertility.

 - “Unexplained” – Factors that cannot be adequately measured fall into this category.
 Unexplained infertility may be due to poor uterine lining quality, antibodies rejecting the fertilized egg, maybe recurring miscarriages too early for a positive pregnancy test.
 As a naturopath, I find that “unexplained” infertility means there needs to be more digging to reveal the cause so that the root of the problem can be addressed.